The season for daffodils is starting and I will go through the procedure of planting, maintaining and long term care of the bulbs.

 Towards the end of the season the daffodil flowers should be deadheaded which is the cutting off of the old flowers at the location shown in this photo.
 If this is not done the energy produced by the leaves will go into the production of seeds instead of producing a new flower bud in the bulb for next year.
 It is best to leave as much of the stem as possible because that stem is green and produces energy for next year’s flower too.

 By June 1 most of the Daffodil leaves turn brown and can be pulled or raked out.
-The green leaves in this photo are Daylilies which bloom in June.
+The green leaves in these photos are Daylilies above and Rudbeckia below which bloom in June.

 One common gardening question is “What do you plant in the Daffodil garden that will give some color in the summer?”
 A good answer is Day Lilies because Day Lilies bloom in the summer when the Daffodils are dormant and the Daffodils bloom when the Day Lilies are dormant.